pemula11/pemilwa-laravel/README.md

 # Pemilwa Laravel

-This is a Laravel project for Pemilwa.
+This is a Laravel project for E-Voting.

 ## Requirements